TaishoPharmaceutical/MolDesignPlatform/Ensemble/README.md

 ```

 ## Prediction

-The Python code for prediciton is not prepared now.
-To wirte python code like the following is needed.
+Standalone python code for property predicion is not provided at the moment.
+You have to write your own prediction code according to the following example.

 ```
 from EnsembleModel import get_esemble_model